mulka/ploverwiki/Dictionary-Format.md

   - [Custom Modes](#custom-modes)
 - [Summary of suggested commands you can cut and paste into your dictionary](#summary-of-suggested-commands-you-can-cut-and-paste-into-your-dictionary)

+## Strokes and Dictionaries
+If you are new to stenography:

+- A _stroke_ is a group of keyboard keys that are pressed simultaneously to produce output.
+As soon as all keys on the keyboard are released, the steno machine sends out that entire chord of key presses as a stroke.
+- Plover converts that input into English words and phrases on the screen, by using _dictionaries_.
+- The dictionaries map a stroke (or a combination of strokes) to an English word or phrase, number, punctuation symbol, emoji, software command, or a meta command for controlling spacing and capitalization.
+- Every stenographer creates their own customized dictionary to supplement or amend the default dictionary that comes with a steno application, such as Plover.

 ## JSON and RTF/CRE

 Plover supports two types of dictionaries: